 - Keep the cradle clear of curtains, blinds or heaters.
 Make sure decorative mobiles are out of reach.

 - Never leave your baby to sleep on an incline.
+The Product Safety Australia website also has safety information on use of inclined products.

 - Regularly check that screws and bolts are tight to avoid accidental collapse.